-Margaret Somerville holds professorships in both the Faculty of Law –where she holds the Samuel Gale Chair– and the Faculty of Medicine at McGill University and was the founding director of the McGill Centre for Medicine, Ethics and Law.
+Margaret Somerville is Professor of Bioethics and an Affiliate of the Institute for Ethics and Society at the University of Notre Dame Australia.
+Prior to moving back to Australia, she held professorships in both the Faculty of Law –holding the Samuel Gale Chair– and the Faculty of Medicine at McGill University and was the founding director of the McGill Centre for Medicine, Ethics and Law.
 She has been active in the worldwide development of bioethics and in the study of the wider legal and ethical aspects of medicine and science.

 Professor Somerville is widely published and has been an invited speaker at numerous international conferences on ethical and legal aspects of science and society.
 In 2004 she was named the first recipient of the UNESCO Avicenna Prize for Ethics in Science and delivered the 2006 Massey Lectures.

 She has received Honorary Doctorates in Law from the University of Windsor (1992); Macquarie University, Australia (1993); St. Francis Xavier University (1996); and the University of Waterloo (2004); an Honorary Doctorate in Science from Ryerson University (2006); an Honorary Doctorate in Humane Letters from Mount Saint Vincent University (2009); and Honorary Doctorate of Sacred Letters, St. Mark’s College, British Columbia (2010).